canopy-js/canopy-js/README.md

 Thus does the surface expand.
 The more had the more room to be had.
 We use speech to navigate speech.
-So organize speech with itself.
+So organize prose with itself.

 #### 7. Memory requires hierarchy, so data should be hierarchical